voidrender/archived-octopress-blog/source/_posts/2013-07-29-managing-project-dependencies-in-xcode-an-introduction-to-cocoapods.markdown

 E.g., a very simple iOS Podfile specifying the latest LastFm and TestFlightSDK frameworks:

 {% codeblock Podfile %}
-platform :iOS
+platform :ios
 pod 'LastFm'
 pod 'TestFlightSDK'
 {% endcodeblock %}

+Note that the platform is case sensitive.
 If you want to specify the version for a pod, simply append the version number like so:

 {% codeblock Podfile %}
-platform :iOS
+platform :ios
 pod 'LastFm'
 pod 'TestFlightSDK', '1.2.6'
 {% endcodeblock %}